Ever feel like there’s an aspect of life that seems to be consuming a large portion of your time and energy? Yes? Welcome to being a human!

 Wondering a little more about what this all looks like?
 Here’s an example of a fairly quick and simple mindfulness practice that involves focusing on the breath:

 Begin this exercise by finding a quiet place to sit or lay down, whatever you prefer.
 You can do this exercise with your eyes opened or closed, though closing your eyes may reduce distractions from the environment.
 Start by taking several rounds of slow and evenly paced breaths in…and out.
 The point here is to settle into a smooth and even rhythm of breathing, how long you inhale and exhale is less important.
 As you continue to settle into this calm and even way of breathing, begin to direct your attention to what it is like to be breathing in this moment…and see what you notice.
 You might notice what it feels like for your lungs to gently expand and make room for the breath, as well as what it’s like to gently exhale and push the breath out.
 You might notice the temperature of the air as it enters and leaves your nose or mouth.
 Whatever you notice about the process of breathing, just simply make note of it and continue to breathe.
-If you find your mind wandering or becoming distracted, this is completely normal and expected, simply note that your mind wandered away from the exercise and then gently and without judgement bring your attention back to your breathing.
+If you find your mind wandering or becoming distracted, this is completely normal and expected, simply note that your mind wandered away from the exercise and then gently and without judgment bring your attention back to your breathing.
 Practice this exercise for 5 or more minutes.

 If you’re interested in learning more about mindfulness and opportunities for practicing mindfulness exercises, then you’re in luck because there are many resources out there.